 My dissatisfaction with everything made me want to change my life, wanted an alternative and could not find it.

-At 30 years, met Simone.
-She, a woman from another world, get up at six in the morning and worked all day.
-We were the sun and moon, I was the moon ...
-It was interesting to wake her up at six in the morning with a thousand jokes and jokes, making her smile and leave early, excited to work until six in the evening, when I found her and we walked up to the time I go to work.
+At 30, I met Simone.
+She, a woman from another world, got up at six in the morning and worked all day.
+It was the sun and the moon, I was the moon… It was interesting to wake her at six in the morning with a thousand jokes and jokes, causing her to smile early and leave excitedly for work until six in the afternoon when I would meet her and we would walk until it was time for me to go to work.